Skip to main content

 Some data tables combine several underlying fields into a single column for presentation, and this is not included in a data export.
 For example, the Automations data table includes a human readable summary of when the automation runs in the Trigger column, but the CSV export will instead include the relevant values in the interval, recurring_day, schedule, path, and so on.
 Similarly, the Users data table displays the name of a user's SSO provider in the Authentication Method column, but the CSV export will have "sso" in the authentication_method column and the ID of the SSO provider in the sso_strategy_id column.

 Some data tables display values from related records, but the export of those tables will only include the ID numbers of the related records.
-For example, the data table for Share Links can include Clickwrap column, which displays the name of the associated clickwrap, but the CSV export will have the unique numeric ID in the clickwrap_id column.
+As an example, the data table for Share Links can include a Clickwrap column, which displays the name of the associated clickwrap, but the CSV export has the unique numeric ID in the clickwrap_id column.